ENCCS/vasp-best-practices/content/tools.md

       module use /leonardo_scratch/fast/EUHPC_TD02_030/vasp_ws2024/modules
       module load pythonws-env/1.0-hpc1

-  See below for use by directly writing an image file.
-Also see the section further below on jupyter-notebook and jupyter-lab.
+  See below for how to directly write an image file.
+Also see last section for jupyter-notebook and jupyter-lab.

   ```
  ````